Eliana Rubashkyn: International Law

 In December 2023, Rubashkyn co-authored the Intersex Legal Mapping Report: Global Survey on Legal Protections for People Born with Variations in Sex Characteristics, published by ILGA World, the International Lesbian, Gay, Bisexual, Trans and Intersex Association.
 This landmark report is the largest international legal assessment on intersex human rights to date, comprehensively documenting the legal situation of intersex people worldwide.
 It evaluates protections related to bodily integrity, autonomy, anti-discrimination, and equal enjoyment of human rights in over 90 countries.

 The report has been widely recognized for its contribution to international human rights law, bioethics, and policy development, and is currently cited by multiple UN mechanisms and civil society advocates as a core reference document.
 Its findings played an instrumental role in informing the first-ever UN Human Rights Council Resolution on the Rights of Intersex Persons, adopted on 4 April 2024.

 Rubashkyn helped shape the global legal and ethical framework addressing non-consensual medical interventions, discrimination, and legal recognition for people born with variations in sex characteristics.
 The report has become an essential resource for policymakers globally, human rights advocates, and scholars working on bodily integrity and intersex rights at national and international levels.

-In October 2025, Eliana Rubashkyn’s work was formally cited by the United Nations Office of the High Commissioner for Human Rights (OHCHR) in its landmark report “Discriminatory Laws and Policies, Acts of Violence and Harmful Practices Against Intersex Persons” (A/HRC/60/50), presented at the 60th Session of the Human Rights Council in October 3.
+In October 2025, Eliana Rubashkyn’s work was formally cited by the United Nations Office of the High Commissioner for Human Rights (OHCHR) in its landmark report “Discriminatory Laws and Policies, Acts of Violence and Harmful Practices Against Intersex Persons” (A/HRC/60/50), presented at the 60th Session of the Human Rights Council on October 3.

 Her co-authored study, Intersex Legal Mapping Report: Global Survey on Legal Protections for People Born with Variations in Sex Characteristics (ILGA World, 2023), was used by the UN to identify legal frameworks and guide international recommendations on prohibiting medically unnecessary interventions and enacting anti-discrimination protections based on sex characteristics.
 This citation situates Rubashkyn among the global pioneers shaping international human-rights norms and policy on intersex equality and bodily autonomy.